National Association of Legislative Information Technology ByLaws and Standing Orders

 i.
 Approve Association sponsorship of meetings and training conferences for legislators and their staff;

 j.
-Discuss and review the goals and programs of the Association and recommend changes as needed, which will be brought before the membership;
+Review the goals and programs of the Association and recommend changes as needed, which will be brought before the membership;

 k.
-Discuss and review all standing committee reports so as to be current on NALIT activity; and
+Review all standing committee reports so as to be current on NALIT activity; and

 l.
 Resolve questions of membership qualifications.